goharbor/harbor/docs/auth.md

 prvtkey.pem is what you generated in the first step, if you change the name, you should change it in the command.
 Also you can name cacert.pem what you like.

-3.Clone harbor to your local position.
-Then open Deploy, and edit the harbor.cfg, make necessary configuration changes such as hostname, admin password and mail server.
-Refer to Installation Guide for more info. then execute ./prepare .
-Here, harbor generates several config files.
+3.Refer to [Installation Guide](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md) to install harbor.
+After you execute ./prepare, harbor generates several config files.
 We need to replace the original private key and certificate with your own key and certificate.

 4.Following are what you should do: